ProfReivax/Aurelan/0. Lore & World building/0.6 Info/0.6.1 Politics/Marcherion Citizenship.md

 	While direct political power is limited, citizens can influence guild decisions and petition the [[Iron Concord]] through official channels.

 - **Priority Access to Training and Education**
-	Citizens and their families have priority at [[the University of Marcherion]] and specialized training programs vital to mercenary life.
+	Citizens and their families have priority at [[The University of Marcherion]] and specialized training programs vital to mercenary life.

 - **Right to Own Property and Maintain Personal Armories**
 	Citizens can own homes, workshops, weapon caches, and other assets essential for their profession and livelihood.